RobinChao/human_activity/README.md

 ## Human Activity Prediction Using Smartphones Data
 Can we predict human physical activity using smartphone data, using smartphone accelerometer and gyroscope measurements?
-In a study by researchers, a dataset is available from the [Human Activity Recognition Using Smartphones Data Set](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) from the UC Irvine Machine Learning Repository to help address this question.
+In a study by researchers, the [Human Activity Recognition Using Smartphones Data Set](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) is available from the UC Irvine Machine Learning Repository to help address this question.

-Accelerator and gyroscope data from a Samsung Galaxy S II smartphone was measured for 30 subjects performing six activites.
+Accelerator and gyroscope data from a *Samsung Galaxy S II* smartphone was measured for 30 subjects performing six activites.
 The smartphone data contained 561 variable columns, plus one column for the subject.
-Most of the accelerometer and gyroscope data is reported as seemingly random variables between -1 and +1.
+Most of the accelerometer and gyroscope data is reported as seemingly random variables in the range -1.0 to +1.0.
 Each subject repeated the activities over 50 times, resulting in over 10,000 rows of data.
 Data was split into 21 subjects for training data and 9 subjects for test data.
 The six activities were:
 + *WALKING*
 + *WALKING_UPSTAIRS*
 + *WALKING_DOWNSTAIRS*